Waist of maps measured via Urysohn width: Introduction

 The question raised in this paper is inspired by another famous Gromov's inequality, namely the waist of the sphere theorem~\cite{gromov2003isoperimetry}.
 It says that any generic smooth map $f: S^n \to \mathbb{R}^m$, $m<n$, has a fiber of $(n-m)$-volume at least the one of the $(n-m)$-dimensional ``equatorial'' subsphere.
 The target space can be replaced by any $m$-manifold~\cite{karasev2013waist}, while it is not clear if one can replace it by an $m$-polyhedron $Y^m$.
 The only result in this direction we are aware of is~\cite[Theorem~7.3]{akopyan2012borsuk}, saying that any generic smooth map $S^n \to Y^{n-1}$ has a fiber of length $\ge \pi$.
 A non-sharp version of the waist theorem, however, can be proved for any $m$-dimensional target space by induction using the Federer--Fleming isoperimetric estimate.
-This type of argument is apparently goes back to Almgren, and it was used by Gromov in~\cite{gromov1983filling} (see the exposition in~\cite[Section~7]{guth2008waist}, which applies to any target space, or in~\cite[Section~7]{akopyan2019lower}).
+This type of argument apparently goes back to Almgren, and it was used by Gromov in~\cite{gromov1983filling} (see the exposition in~\cite[Section~7]{guth2008waist}, which applies to any target space, or in~\cite[Section~7]{akopyan2019lower}).
 A discrete version of this non-sharp estimate is proven in~\cite{matdinov2013size} along the same lines.
-For riemannian metrics other than round, only the case $n=2$ is understood~\cite{liokumovich2014slicing, balacheff2015measurements}.
+For Riemannian metrics other than round, the case $n=2$ is understood~\cite{liokumovich2014slicing, balacheff2015measurements}, and the case $n=3$ is investigated under additional curvature assumptions~\cite{liokumovich2020waist}.

 The Urysohn width itself is a waist-type invariant, in which the size of a fiber is measured via its diameter, instead of the volume.
 In this paper, we investigate (non-sharp) waist theorems, where the size of a fiber is measured via the Urysohn width.